Hypothesis Testing for Topological Data Analysis: Examples

 We used the perimeters of the silhouettes which are available at \citet{Gao}.
-We applied the alignment algorithm we stated in Section 3.3 of \cite{turner2013PHT} to shift, scale, and rotate the silhouettes.
+We applied the alignment algorithm we stated in Section 3.3 of \cite{turner2014persistent} to shift, scale, and rotate the silhouettes.
 These perimeters are all homotopic to a circle so we used the $0$-th dimensional persistent homology transform with $64$ evenly spaced directions.
-We then computed the pairwise distances between each of the images.
-For each pair of classes we then computed the corresponding p values using $10000$ repetitions.
-The algorithm always resulted in~$0$.
-This implies that we expect that $\P(\sigma_{\X_{12}}(L)\leq \sigma_{\X_{12}}(L_{\text{observed}}))<0.0001$ and that the distributions of persistent homology transforms are very significantly different.
-This result implies that NHST-based classification via the persistent homology transform should be possible.